MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/microsoft-store.md

 ---
-description: Reach the world of Windows 10 customers by distributing your PWA through the Microsoft Store
+description: Make your PWA more discoverable by publishing in the Microsoft Store
 title: Progressive Web Apps in the Microsoft Store
 author: MSEdgeTeam
 ms.author: msedgedevrel